LostBeard/SpawnDev.BlazorJS/README.md

 var promise = new Promise(async () => {
     await Task.Delay(5000);
 });
-// pass to javascript api
+// pass to Javascript api

 ```
 Create Promise from lambda with return value